Speed of light: Use in unit systems

+As a dimensional physical constant, the numerical value of c is different for different unit systems.
+For example, in imperial units, the speed of light is approximately 186,282 miles per second, or roughly 1 foot per nanosecond.

 In branches of physics in which c appears often, such as in relativity, it is common to use systems of natural units of measurement or the geometrized unit system where c = 1.
 Using these units, c does not appear explicitly because multiplication or division by 1 does not affect the result.
 Its unit of light-second per second is still relevant, even if omitted.